liuluheng/codereading/README.md

 `lemon` is a LALR(1) grammar parser generator, only about 5000 lines code, and it has been applied to the real production.
 I think it's worth reading for who want to know LALR(1).
 Athough its code style is not so tasty, actually it's not that hard..:smile:

+## leveldb
+`leveldb` is a recommended to read by many people since the authors reputation and its good google coding style, my reading tracks is in leveldb/learn. actually I have spend more than two months on reading the source code try to understand how it works.